vmunier/sbt-web-scalajs/README.md

 * `isDevMode` task returns true if the sbt command run by the user exists in the `devCommands` setting.
   Some users may want to override `isDevMode` to read the dev/prod mode from a configuration file or from an environment variable.

-* `devCommands` setting contains the name of the commands used during development, which are `run`, `compile` and `re-start`.
+* `devCommands` setting contains the name of the commands used during development, which includes `run`, `compile` and `re-start`.
   It can be extended/overridden to contain different dev commands.
+For example, adding `devCommands in scalaJSPipeline ++= Seq("test", "testOnly")` to your build would make `scalaJSPipeline` trigger `scalaJSDev` instead of `scalaJSProd` when running tests.

 ## Source Maps